 Cultural heritage & rich traditions

-Poland has a 1,000 year-old-history filled with cultural heritage & rich traditions and the country attracts millions of tourists each year with many tourists placing Poland’s World Heritage Sites at the top of their ‘Must Visit’ lists.
+Poland has a 1,000 year-old-history filled with cultural heritage & rich traditions and the country attracts millions of tourists each year with many tourists placing World Heritage sites in Poland at the top of their ‘Must Visit’ lists.

-If you only have a short amount of time to spend in Poland, we highly recommend that you try to visit some of the places on the World Heritage list, particularly Krakow; which is a World Heritage Site in its own right plus it is conveniently located to two other well-visited World Heritage Sites, Auschwitz Birkenau and Wieliczka Salt Mine.
+If you only have a short amount of time to spend in the country, we highly recommend that you try to visit some of the places on the World Heritage list, particularly Krakow; which is a World Heritage Site in its own right plus it is conveniently located to two other well-visited World Heritage sites in Poland, Auschwitz Birkenau and Wieliczka Salt Mine.

-Make your descent to 64 meters below the surface of Krakow for a guided tour through Polish mining activity and more.
+Make your descent to 64 meters below the surface of Krakow for a guided tour of one of the most popular World Heritage sites in Poland.
 Wander through chambers, see underground lakes, shrines and salty monuments in one of the oldest UNESCO-listed salt mines!

 Bialowieza National Park is located in the north east of Poland in the Podlaskie voivodeship and covers an area of around 105 sq km.
 The park is part of the Białowieża Forest, which straddles the border between Belarus and Poland.
 Bialowieza National Park is well-known for two reasons.
 Firstly, it is home to Europe’s largest land mammal, the European bison and secondly, the park shelters a sizeable chunk of original lowland primeval forest; which has remained undisturbed for hundreds of years.
-The forest has been designated as a UNESCO World Heritage Site and a Biosphere Reserve.
+The forest has been designated as one of the UNESCO World Heritage sites in Poland and a Biosphere Reserve.

 Auschwitz-Birkenau is synonymous with the Holocaust and the largest attempt at genocide in human history.
 More than a million Jews, and many Poles and Roma, were murdered here by German Nazis during WWII.
 Both sections of the camp, Auschwitz I and the much larger outlying Birkenau (Auschwitz II) have been preserved and are open to visitors.
 Everyone should visit Auschwitz at least once in their lives, it is a stern reminder of the horrors that human beings can inflict on each other and the only way to understand the extent and horror of the place and the atrocities that took place there.